Eschatologue/CM_wiki/docs/spells/5th-level.md

 The reincarnated creature recalls its former life and experiences.
 It retains the capabilities it had in its original form, except it exchanges its original race for the new one and changes its racial traits accordingly.

 ### Temporal Shunt
-*5th-level transmutation*
+*5th-level Transmutation*

-**Casting Time:** :rsc-reaction: **Reaction**, taken when a creature you can see makes an attack roll or starts to cast a spell
+**Casting Time:** :rsc-reaction: **Reaction**, taken when a creature you can see makes an :d20-attack: **Attack Roll** or starts to cast a spell
 **Range:** 120 feet
 **Components:** V, S
 **Duration:** 1 round

-You target the triggering creature, which must succeed on a Wisdom Saving Throw or vanish, being thrown to another point in time and causing the attack to miss or the spell to be wasted.
+You target the triggering creature, which must succeed on a Wisdom :d20-save: **Saving Throw** or vanish, being thrown to another point in time and causing the attack to miss or the spell to be wasted.
 At the start of its next turn, the target reappears where it was or in the closest unoccupied space.
 The target doesn't remember you casting the spell or being affected by it.***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, you can target one additional creature for each slot level above 5th.
 All targets must be within 30 feet of each other.

 ### Scrying
-*5th-level divination*
+*5th-level Divination*

 **Casting Time:** 10 minutes
 **Range:** Self
 **Components:** V, S, M (a focus worth at least 1,000 gp, such as a crystal ball, a silver mirror, or a font filled with holy water)
 **Duration:** Concentration, up to 10 minutes

 You can see and hear a particular creature you choose that is on the same plane of existence as you.
 The target must make a Wisdom Saving Throw, which is modified by how well you know the target and the sort of physical connection you have to it.
-If a target knows you're casting this spell, it can fail the Saving Throw voluntarily if it wants to be observed.
+If a target knows you're casting this spell, it can fail the :d20-save: **Saving Throw** voluntarily if it wants to be observed.

 #### Knowledge of Target
 | Knowledge                                 | Save Modifier |